Telefonica/latch-plugin-jenkins/README.md

 * From the side menu in developers area, the user can access the **"Documentation & SDKs"** section.
 Inside it, there is a **"SDKs and Plugins"** menu.
 Links to different SDKs in different programming languages and plugins developed so far, are shown.

-* Also you can download the plugin getting the executable of our [GitHub repository](https://github.com/ElevenPaths/latch-plugin-jenkins"https://github.com/ElevenPaths/latch-plugin-jenkins") in Releases section.
-Another option is download the source code and generate the plugin by yourself.
-Go to the root folder, when the pom.xml is allocated, and run by console the next command
+* You can download the plugin by getting the executable of the [GitHub repository](https://github.com/ElevenPaths/latch-plugin-jenkins"https://github.com/ElevenPaths/latch-plugin-jenkins") under the Releases section or just download the source code and generate the plugin by yourself.
+Go to the root folder, where the pom.xml is allocated, and run the next command on the command line:
 ```
 	mvn package
 ```